How to Make Your Adoption Profile Unique

 Start working on your profile right away

 I have talked before about how there is a common misconception that creating an adoption profile is easy and fun, especially for people who are crafty and enjoy photography.
 Don’t underestimate the amount of time it will take you to create an adoption profile.
 The process of making an adoption profile is time-consuming and stressful.
-There is a lot of pressure involved, and you want to feel great about the every single page.
+There is a lot of pressure involved, and you want to feel great about every single page.
 You don’t want to be scrambling to finish your profile as you complete your other home study tasks or get ready to re-enter the adoption waiting pool.
 If you’re rushed, I guarantee your profile will suffer.
 Give yourself ample time.

 Include as many pictures as possible